-What is a Public Relations or Fundraising Manager?
+What Does it Take to Be a Public Relations or Fundraising Manager?

 - Formulate policies and procedures related to public information programs, working with public relations executives.